wintercms/wn-location-plugin/README.md

 ```
 ### ISO 3166-1 accessors

-The behavior will also provide specials ISO-3166-1 accessors to the model through the [league/iso3166](https://github.com/thephpleague/iso3166) package.
+The behavior will also add the ISO-3166-1 values as accessors to the model (data sourced from the [league/iso3166](https://github.com/thephpleague/iso3166) package).
 Availables accessors are `iso_name` (country name), `iso_alpha3` (three-letter code), `iso_numeric` (three-digit code), `iso_currencies` (three-digit currencies code) and `iso` (array of all iso attributes).

 ```php